Scala development with GNU Emacs

 This is called Source Formatting in the documentation.
 You can automatically format your visited file with

 C-c C-v f.
 It uses the Scalariform library to format your Scala file.
-To see more about editing, go to Ensime Editing
+To see more about editing, go to Ensime Editing (link no longer active).

 Symbol and Member Completion